cloudflare/workers-docs/content/about/using-cache.md

 **How is the Cache API different from `fetch()`?** `fetch()` requests a URL and automatically applies caching rules based on your Cloudflare settings.
 It does not allow you to modify objects before they reach cache, or inspect if an object is in cache before making a request.

-The Cache API’s `caches.default` Cache object allows you to:
+The Cache API's `caches.default` Cache object allows you to:

 - Fetch a response for a URL if (and only if) it is cached using `caches.default.match(..)`.